 Todoist

 Todoist, a popular task and project management app, personalized one of the welcome emails in the chain by addressing the recipient by their first name.
-It shows that the message was specifically intended for this particular person, rather than being a generic mass mailing.
+It shows that the message was intended for this particular person, rather than being a generic mass mailing.
 Todoist also provides a customized guide to help the user master a new application.
-The email contains compelling instructions and additional information to encourage users to spend more time on the service.
+Personalization pattern: onboarding by first name and lifecycle stage.

 Netflix